jdubbski/pipeline/README.md

 ```
   This will help you determine if there are any issues memory wise that could be attributing to any of your problems.
 If you notice, memory is your issue, you can add 'size: 2x' to your pipeline.yaml file.

   9. My next step in this process was to create a 'deploy' script on the root directory of the Apache container.
-There are only 3 steps:
+There are only 4 steps:

 ```
 echo "Deploy script started"
 cd /var/application
 git pull origin development
+drush -r $DOCROOT cim
 drush -r $DOCROOT cr
 echo "Deploy script finished"